MetaMask/metamask-docs/wallet/how-to/connect/index.md

 We listen for the `"eip6963:announceProvider"` event and call the `onAnnouncement` function when the event is triggered.

-Next we  dispatch the `"eip6963:requestProvider"` event which triggers the event listener in the MetaMask wallet Finally we are returning a function that removes the event listener.
+Next we  dispatch the `"eip6963:requestProvider"` event which triggers the event listener in the MetaMask wallet Finally, we are returning a function that removes the event listener.

   </TabItem>
   <TabItem value="useSyncProviders.ts">